elastic/elastic-otel-node/packages/opentelemetry-node/docs/get-started.md

 For more information on all the available configuration options, refer to [Configuration](./configure.md).

 <!-- ✅ Start sending data to Elastic -->
-### Initialize the distro
+### Initialize EDOT Node.js

-For the distro to automatically instrument modules used by your Node.js service, it must be started before you `require` your service code's dependencies -- for example, before `express` or `http` are loaded.
+For EDOT Node.js to automatically instrument modules used by your Node.js service, it must be started before you `require` your service code's dependencies -- for example, before `express` or `http` are loaded.